 The Trustee does not engage directly but believes it is appropriate for its investment managers to engage with key stakeholders, which may include corporate management, regulators and governance bodies, relating to their investments in order to consider the management of conflicts of interest and improve corporate behaviours, improve performance and mitigate financial risks.
-The Trustee will review engagement activity undertaken by their investment managers as part of its broader monitoring activity.
+The Trustee, via its investment advisers, will review engagement activity undertaken by their investment managers as part of its broader monitoring activity at least annually.